RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 4. Appropriately gradual reduction in the role of the founding team.
 5. A founders reward of 4% of DCR supply consistent with what public opinion deemed fair remuneration for Satoshi's work on Bitcoin (value of time and skill).

+It is well known that some in the cryptocurrency industry view premines as a dirty word which exist soley to unfairly benefit founding teams (with many unfortunate examples as evidence).
+The author has no expectation of changing those minds.

+What is desireable is to impart on the more open minded reader that **Decred** was launched in very different circumstance to **Bitcoin**.
+By careful design, a small premine acted to both bootstrap network security during the most vulnerable years whilst rewarding the team for their skill and time at exactly the same rate to Satoshi.

 ## The Cost of Energy